zxc916684603/ecs/intl.en-US/SDK Reference/Use API to run ECS/Create an instance.md

 # Create an instance {#concept_t42_k4d_kfb .concept}

 In addition to the ECS Console or Buy Page, you can also use API code to elastically create and manage ECS instances.
-This article describes how to create an ECS instance using Python.
+This topic describes how to create an ECS instance using Python.

 When creating an ECS instance, focus on the following APIs: